fitzgen/rust-conf-2019/slides.md

     * make problem smaller
     * easier to solve
     * break down into pieces
-    * deadline?
 * want to learn something?
     * copy it
     * cross pollinate by copying from another domain
 * want to boost efficiency?
-    * treat iteration time as profiling / optimization problem
+    * treat iteration time as optimization problem
-    * gather empirical evidence
+    * profile & gather empirical evidence
-    * build custom tooling
+    * customize your tools & build custom tooling

 ---